Barnaby Jones

 Barnaby Jones was produced by QM Productions (with Woodruff Productions in the final two seasons).
-It had the second-longest QM series run (seven and a half seasons), following the nine years of The F.B.I..
+It had the second-longest QM series run (seven and a half seasons), behind The F.B.I.'s nine-year run.
 The series followed the characteristic Quinn Martin episode format with commercial breaks dividing each episode into four "acts," concluding with an epilogue.
 The opening credits were narrated by Hank Simms.

+Jerry Goldsmith composed the series' distinctive theme music.

 The first episode of the show, "Requiem for a Son", featured a crossover with another QM program, Cannon, with William Conrad guest-starring as detective Frank Cannon.
 There was another crossover between the two programs in the 1975 two-part episode "The Deadly Conspiracy".

 Plot

 After Barnaby Jones (Buddy Ebsen) had worked as a private eye for many years, he decided to retire and left the business to his son Hal.
 When Hal was murdered while working on a case, Barnaby came out of retirement to find the killer.
 After this case, his widowed daughter-in-law, Betty Jones (Lee Meriwether), went to work for him at the detective agency.
 Jones was unusual, ordering milk in restaurants and bars, counter to the stereotypical hard-drinking detective.

 In 1976, the character of Jedediah Romano "J.R."
 Jones (Mark Shera), the son of Barnaby's cousin, joined the show.
 He had come from Chicago to try to solve the murder of his father, who was a retired police officer.
 After that case was closed, he stayed in Los Angeles to help Barnaby and Betty, while also attending law school.
 Initially a somewhat angry young man, J.R. soon became an easygoing, fun-loving character.

 Besides the Joneses, the only other recurring character on the show was their police contact, Lt.
 John Biddle (John Carter).
 He was introduced in the latter half of the second season and appeared in most episodes thereafter, though often only briefly.

 As Ebsen aged and expressed an interest in slowing down a bit, Meriwether's and Shera's characters became more prominent, allowing Ebsen to reduce his role.
 During the last two seasons, episodes were divided evenly between the two actors, Meriwether and Shera each being the focus of half of the season's episodes with Ebsen's involvement limited to slightly more than episodic cameos.
 Ratings went up in the sixth and seventh seasons, after Shera's character was added, but they plummeted during Season 8.

 The show was canceled in 1980 due to declining ratings; Ebsen had also tired of playing the role.
 After the series' cancellation, reruns aired in syndication.